hectormenendez/giro/README.rst

 - Added Library::samefile() and updated DB::__construct() to use it.
 - Application_Model now extends Library and other Small fixes.
 - Utils is now part of CORE, Fixed DB->import()
+- Fixed a bug on Application_View, traling dot was missing.
+- Small Fix for Application_Model::token.